sparoodata/mongolens_new/README.md

     "initialRetryDelayMs": 1000                    // Initial delay between retries },
   "disabled": {
-    "tools": [],                                   // List of tools to disable or true to disable all "prompts": [],                                 // List of prompts to disable or true to disable all "resources": []                                // List of resources to disable or true to disable all },
+    "tools": [],                                   // Array of tools to disable or true to disable all "prompts": [],                                 // Array of prompts to disable or true to disable all "resources": []                                // Array of resources to disable or true to disable all },
+  "enabled": {
+    "tools": true,                                 // Array of tools to enable or true to enable all "prompts": true,                               // Array of prompts to enable or true to enable all "resources": true                              // Array of resources to enable or true to enable all },
   "cacheTTL": {
     "stats": 15000,                                // Stats cache lifetime in milliseconds